Modified scattering for the cubic Schr\"odinger equation on Diophantine waveguides: Preparations

-This proves Lemma \ref{lem:4w}. \end{proof} Let us now define the effective quasi-resonant interactions.
-They consist in the interactions of type {\it high~$\times$~low~$\to$~high}, where the two high frequencies are in a same dyadic cluster, and where the resonant function is smaller than 1.
+We now define the effective quasi-resonant interactions.
+They are those of the form $\mathrm{high\times low\to high}$ where the two high frequencies belong to the same dyadic cluster and the resonance function is smaller than~1.
 We denote

 where we recall that $K_{\alpha}:=\min_{n\in\mathscr{C}_{\alpha}}|n|$ when $\alpha\geq1$.
 We refer to high frequency clusters when $\alpha\geq\alpha_{0}$. \begin{definition}[Effective quasi-resonant interactions] For $\alpha\geq\alpha_{0}$ as above and for all $n\in\mathscr{C}_{\alpha}$, we let